7h3rAm/7h3rAm.github.io/_templates/life.md

 ### Fitness
   * Fatigue makes cowards of us all
   * If you can't hold it, you can't lift it
-  * Scholar Athelete - One who has attained wisdom and strength
+  * Scholar Athlete - One who has attained wisdom and strength
   * Strong mind leads to a strong body
   * Warm Body, Cold Mind #wbcm #focusbitch
   * You'll never be stronger than your hands